gadingnst/gading.dev/README.md

 * * *

-Copyright © 2022 by Sutan Gading Fadhillah Nasution
+Copyright © 2022 by Gading Nasution